Best controllers for Android tablets 2022

 Because tablets are larger and heavier than most phones, it's probably a good idea to use a regular Xbox or DualSense controller and then prop up the device with a tabletop stand.
 Very few products like the iPega PG-9083S can actually cradle a tablet between the grips due to their size, and most aren't worth the money you'd have to spend on them.

-Likewise, it'd be nearly impossible to use a controller clip with a tablet because most aren't designed for large devices, and it'd be incredibly uncomfortable to hold with it being so top-heavy.
+Likewise, it'd be nearly impossible to use a controller clip with a tablet because most aren't designed for large devices; it would also be incredibly uncomfortable to hold with it being so top-heavy.
 Though there are tablet grips and claws on the market designed for gaming, this is another case where the quality just isn't there most of the time.

 The PowerA Moga XP7-X Plus is especially great because it includes a tabletop stand with the controller and it works with other mobile phones perfectly.
 If you don't already have an Xbox or DualSense controller to use and you aren't looking for a PC controller, that's probably the way to go for tablets.